 This bill was drafted by the Student Senate, the Vice President for Student Affairs, and members of the Faculty Senate.
 It was passed in the spring of 1992.
 It was then updated by the Student Body President, Vice President for Academic Affairs, and passed by the Student Senate in the Fall of 2017 and Faculty Senate in the Spring of 2018 for adoption in the Undergraduate Student Handbook for the 2018–2019 academic year.

 We, the students of Northeastern University, believe that a quality education is the paramount goal of all students.
-In order to fulfill this goal, the university must recognize certain rights, which are set down in this document.
-(The student rights, through their representatives in the Student Government Association [SGA], described in these sections arise from faculty and staff employment responsibilities and obligations to the university.
-Northeastern University students recognize and accept that redress of complaints arising from these rights is limited to the procedures specified in “Appeals Policies and Procedures.”
+In order to fulfill this goal, the university recognizes certain rights and responsibilities, which follow below.1 Northeastern University students recognize and accept that redress of complaints arising from these rights is limited to the procedures specified in “Student Academic Appeals Procedures”.2

 Rights to University Academic Services

 Students have the right to adequate access to effective academic services, including academic and co-op advising, as described in the student handbook and other university publications, provided by the university.

 Students have the right3 to an environment conducive to learning and to faculty who respect students’ academic freedom4 in the classroom.
 When exercising academic freedom, students are expected to comply with all applicable university ethics, anti-harassment, and nondiscrimination policies.